d747d/tunneleverything.com/content/post2.md

 The command we will use is "ssh -D localhost:port remotehost"

+In the above FoxyProxy image, our port would be 3333.

+Here are some other flags that may be desirable:
 ```
  -f      Requests ssh to go to background just before command execution.
 This is useful if ssh is going to ask for passwords or passphrases, but the user wants it in the
              background.
 This implies -n.
 The recommended way to start X11 programs at a remote site is with something like ssh -f host xterm.